CustomTypeOne/LoopPatches/README.md

 ***
 ## LoopPatches

-**README last updated on 14-Jan-2023**
+**README last updated on 27-Jan-2023**

+* **A dev user reports the main branch can no longer be used with Loop dev branch**
+* **The dev branch will be updated - check here for messages (later)**

-The patch code in the **main** branch of LoopPatches and **dev** branch of LoopPatches is identical.
-The **dev** branch exists as a place to provide updates for those using Loop dev when there is a divergence in the future.
+The patch code in the **main** branch of LoopPatches and **dev** branch of LoopPatches is still identical.
+The **dev** branch exists as a place to provide updates for those using Loop dev when there is a divergence as has now happened.

-There have been no changes to the patch code recently, it continues to work with Loop 3 and Loop dev.
+When LoopPatches dev is updated, this README will also be updated.
+Be please patient.
+If you must have LoopPatches, use an older commit of Loop dev with LoopPatches main.

 The instructions were simplified 06-Jan-2023, so please read carefully.